Manas3005/ArtyFact/README.md

 - homePagePresenter.jsx: Displays the homepage with random artwork, descriptions, and exploration features.
 - myJournalsMainPresenter.jsx: Renders the main journal view, showing a list of journal entries with a top navigation bar.
 - reactRoot.jsx: Sets up routing for the app, linking different views (homepage, journals, entry editor) using react-router-dom.

+#### index
+- index: Sets up the Redux store with myCollections and myJournalEntries, wraps the ReactRoot component in a Provider, and renders the app in the DOM.

 ##### Store
 Since we are using Redux we have a store folder which replaces what we normally would call the model.
 Each file (slice) in this folder contains a part of the model.
 We have therefore divided the workload into different slices i.e different parts of the model.